Speaking in Tongues premiered August 2010.

 But Ling-chi doesn't have time for hand wringing; A gavel brings us to a packed school board meeting where he's spearheading an initiative to offer every public school child in San Francisco the opportunity that Jason, Durrell, Kelly, and Julian have.
 Will one city's bold experiment become a model for transforming Americans into global citizens?

-Speaking in Tongues was produced by Marcia Jarmel and Ken Schneider, who also created a related site: http://www.speakingintonguesfilm.info/.
+Speaking in Tongues was produced by Marcia Jarmel and Ken Schneider.
+Learn more on the official series site.